 Remember to adjust the Brush size and Fade sliders to achieve a natural look.

 Edits don’t always need to be incognito.
 Obviously altered photos can showcase your creativity.
-Get artistic with photo effects, give your pics a voice by adding text, add a frame, or pop an overlay on top of your image to give it a whole new feel.
+Get artistic with photo effects, give your pics a voice by adding text, add a frame, or pop an graphic on top of your image to give it a whole new feel.
 Here’s a quick look at a few ways to get innovative with your image editing.

 - Add an effect.
 Make a color-pop with paintable black-and-white effects.
 Give your pic a glowy look with bokeh in different shapes.
 Go pop-arty with your family portrait.
 Photo effects let you take your already-great photo and turn it into a creative masterpiece.